braadworst/lr-server-renderer/README.md

 renderer.state({ data : [...], otherProperties : true });
 ```
 _Add data to an script tag that you can access on the client again.
 This prevents loading the same data on the client again.
 The data will be available by accessing `window.__state__`._

 **state:object**
 An object that has been loaded on the server that you want to transfer to the client.

 ---

 ### renderer.html()
 ```
 renderer.html();
 ```

-_Get the final output of the template and components that you have created, this data can be send back as the response to the client_
+_Get the final output of the template and components that you have created, this data can be send back as the response to the client._